Skip to Main Content Skip to Footer Toggle Navigation Menu

 651-696-6114

-Jaine Strauss is a clinical psychologist whose research focuses on strategies and interventions that promote emotional wellbeing.
-Current projects include investigations of anxiety mindsets, mindfulness, and attitudes about uncertainty.
-Past studies have examined women’s “body talk” conversations, self-control styles in eating disorders, developmental trends in body objectification, and the impact of diet commercials on snack food consumption.
-Dr. Strauss teaches courses on clinical and counseling psychology; psychological disorders; health psychology; and community psychology and public health.
+Prior to entering the phased retirement program, Dr. Strauss – a clinical psychologist – conducted research focused on strategies and interventions that promote emotional wellbeing.
+Her projects included investigations of anxiety mindsets, mindfulness, and attitudes about uncertainty as well as explorations of “body talk” conversations, self-control styles in eating disorders, developmental trends in body objectification, and the impact of diet commercials on snack food consumption.

 Education